 Therapy is working when you feel stuff.
 Sometimes that doesn’t always mean that you’re feeling good – it could mean that lots of challenging emotions are coming up.
 But you still could be feeling better.
 Generally, you notice therapy is working when you feel as though your perception of the world is different even though your external environment might remain the same.
 I think you also know it’s working when you can function differently in your life, so perhaps you’re more present for your relationships or more present with yourself – you’re taking a little bit more time for you.
 And you’re realising that you actually have a relationship with yourself – one that you can nurture and prioritise.

-You’re realising that you actually have a relationship with yourself – one that you can nurture and prioritise. – Mary (Founder & Head Psychologist)
+You’re realising that you actually have a relationship with yourself – one that you can nurture and prioritise. – Mary (Indigo Founder)

 Tips to get over past difficulties